gabrielerichsonmrp/airbnbny/README.md

 **Intro** <br>
-This is data visualization project about New York City Airbnb in 2019.I build this app just for to learn how to make dashboard visualization using Shiny Dashboard in R Studio.
-The data that i used is downloaded from kaggle [New York City Airbnb Open Data](https://www.kaggle.com/lava18/google-play-store-apps), So Thank you for this data.
-I Have publish this source into github, so please if you want to use it.
+This is a data visualization project about Airbnb New York in 2019.
+I made this application only to learn how to create dashboard visualizations using Shiny Dashboard at R Studio.
+The data that I used was downloaded from Kaggle: [New York City Airbnb Open Data](https://www.kaggle.com/lava18/google-play-store-apps).
+I have published this source on github, so feel free if you want to use it.

 <br>